-Digitisation across the business happens in all departments from operations, sales, marketing, customer service to inventory, accounting and human resources.
+Digitisation across the business happens in all departments from operations, sales, marketing, and customer service to inventory, accounting, and human resources.

-While working virtually will save money on physical network infrastructure, employees still need high-speed internet connections and good quality computers to do their work.
+While working virtually will save money on physical network infrastructure, employees still need high-speed internet connections and great quality computers to do their work.

 Whether you subsidise employees for high bandwidth broadband internet or not, you need to ensure that your virtual workforce can operate at their optimum.

 A traditional phone system will also not provide services to remote workers and your customers in a seamless and professional way.
 So, look out for cloud-based phone systems to handle inbound and outbound calls.

 The emergence of software-as-a-service has become the best thing for virtual businesses.
 These cloud-based offerings offer a variety of apps where your data is stored on servers located with an external provider – either in a public or private cloud.

 The cloud acts as a virtual 24-hour office for virtual employees and reduces the cost of a dedicated IT infrastructure.
 Do make sure your provider has the available capacity to avoid network outages and that your data is backed up in the event of a failure.

 When you keep information separately it cannot be shared across the company which is very inefficient, so it is important to pay attention to how you centralise your data and digitise your processes.